-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2022 (All amounts are in U.A.E.
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2023 (All amounts are in U.A.E.
 Dirham)

-Provision for employees' end of service benefits
+Provision for employees' end-of-service benefits

-Management has measured the Company's obligation for the post-employment benefits of its employees based on the provisions of the UAE Federal Decree Law No. 33 of 2021, regarding the regulation of employment relationship and its amendments.
-Management does not perform an actuarial valuation as required by International Accounting Standard 19 "Employee Benefits" as it estimates that such valuation does not result to a significantly different level of provision.
-The provision is reviewed by management at the end of each year, and any change to the projected benefit obligation at the year-end is adjusted in the provision for employees' end of service benefits in the profit or loss.
+Management has measured the Company's obligation for the post-employment benefits of its employees based on the provisions of the UAE federal Decree Law no. 33 of 2021 regarding Employment Regulations.
+Management does not perform an actuarial valuation as required by International Accounting Standard (IAS) 19 "Employee Benefits" as it estimates that such valuation does not result to a significantly different level of provision.
+The provision is reviewed by management at the end of each year, and any change to the projected benefit obligation at the year-end is adjusted in the provision for employees' end-of-service benefits in the profit or loss.